usr-local-account/DA-SDB-model/README.md

 We recommend the following libraries for domain adaptation and transfer learning:

-1. **Transfer Learning Library (THUML)**: A comprehensive library for domain adaptation, task adaptation, and domain generalization with various state-of-the-art algorithms.
+1. **Transfer Learning Library**: A comprehensive library for domain adaptation, task adaptation, and domain generalization with various state-of-the-art algorithms.
 [GitHub Repository](https://github.com/thuml/Transfer-Learning-Library)

 2. **DARE-GRAM**: Implementation of Domain Adaptation via Representation subspace Euclidean alignment using GRAM Matrices.
 [GitHub Repository](https://github.com/ismailnejjar/DARE-GRAM)

+## Acknowledgements

+We would like to acknowledge that our implementation has been significantly influenced and assisted by the above-mentioned libraries.
+The domain adaptation techniques in our DA-SDB model draw inspiration from the Transfer Learning Library , while our Gram matrix alignment approach was informed by the DARE-GRAM implementation.
+These resources have been invaluable in developing our domain-adaptive bathymetry model.

 ## License